 Your credit score is an assessment by a particular lender of how much of a credit risk you are, based on its own criteria and typically including CRA information.

 A CRA might also provide your ‘credit score’ for a fee, but this is just an indication based on the information they hold and isn’t the same as an individual lender’s score.

 A good credit score is no guarantee you’ll be able to borrow money, as different lenders have different criteria for choosing customers.

 Did you know?

-If you are applying for a loan, mortgage, credit card or other borrowing then you should check your credit report.
-If not, it’s a good idea to check it from time to time to make sure there are no mistakes or that you haven’t missed any payments without realising it.
+In any case, it makes sense to check it from time to time to make sure there are no mistakes or that you haven’t missed any payments without realising it.

 You can check your credit report as often as you like and it won’t affect your credit rating or credit score.

 It’s normally only when you apply for credit and lenders search your credit report that there’s a record left on your credit report.